panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 ### 4.3 DOM trees

-You can interract directly with a DOM element that is displayed in the console.
+You can interact directly with a DOM element that is displayed in the console.

 ```javascript
 console.log(document.getElementById('root'));